grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Shortly, Captain Shakes.
 We must check the sonar first, and I am sure you can appreciate the pragmatism of that order to things."

-Hemi pulled the levers in reverse order to before to disengage the drive from the diesel and re-engage the electric motor.
+Hemi pulled the levers in reverse order from before to disengage the drive from the diesel and re-engage the electric motor.
 Unlike the diesel, the electric motor did not have to be started, of course.
 Shakes just pushed the throttle forward and the much softer hum of the electric drive motor increased in pitch along with the slight sense of acceleration.

 Hemi stepped forward and powered up the passive sonar unit.
 He lifted the headset from the welded steel peg from which it hung and put it on.
 He listened to the quiet ocean around them.
 He could not hear the _Prospect_ at all --- Percy must be running very slowly.
 But swinging the mics around he found the _Grackle_ easily --- a few nautical miles off to the west of the _Gnat_.
 Even though the pursuing sub had to be much further away than the _Prospect_, and even though they were running submerged on electric motors, the _Grackle_ was running fast enough to be easily tracked.
 They did not care who knew where they were.